PX4/PX4-user_guide/en/computer_vision/path_planning_interface.md

 - The [HEARTBEAT/Connection Protocol](https://mavlink.io/en/services/heartbeat.html) is used for "proof of life" detection.
 - [LOCAL_POSITION_NED](https://mavlink.io/en/messages/common.html#LOCAL_POSITION_NED) and [ALTITUDE](https://mavlink.io/en/messages/common.html#ALTITUDE) send the vehicle local position and altitude, respectively.

+Path planning is enabled on PX4 in automatic modes (landing, takeoff, hold, mission, return) if [COM_OBS_AVOID=1](../advanced_config/parameter_reference.md#COM_OBS_AVOID).
+In these modes planning software is expected to supply setpoints to PX4; if the software cannot support a particular flight mode it must mirror back setpoints from the vehicle.

 > **Tip** The message flows from PX4 UORB topics, through MAVLink, to ROS and back again are all documented in: [PX4/avoidance > Message Flows](https://github.com/PX4/avoidance#message-flows).

 All services that use this interface send and receive messages of the same type/format.